MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose.md

 ---
 title: General Purpose Reference Architectures
-description: These reference architectures describe a variety of general purpose backend use cases and implementations with different alternatives, enabling you to architect a cloud solution that works for your game.
+description: These reference architectures describe a variety of general purpose backend use cases and implementations, enabling you to architect a cloud solution that works for your game.
 author: BrianPeek
 keywords:
 ms.topic: reference-architecture